 When an inorganic coagulant is added to water containing a colloidal suspension, the cationic metal ion from the coagulant neutralizes the negatively charged electric double layer of the colloid.
 Much the same occurs with an organic coagulant, except the positive charge most commonly comes from an amine (NH4+) group attached to the molecule.
 ChemTreat has both NSF-approved and GRAS-applicable coagulation products.
 Examples of ChemTreat coagulation products include aluminum salts, iron salts, and polyelectrolytes.

-Flocculants gather the destabilized particles together and cause them to agglomerate and drop out of solution.
-Examples of ChemTreat flocculants include low-, medium-, and high-molecular weight polymers.
+Flocculants gather the destabilized particles together and cause them to agglomerate and drop out of the solution.
+Examples of ChemTreat flocculants include low-, medium-, and high-molecular-weight polymers.

 For certain water sources, organic coagulation is more appropriate for solid-liquid separation.
 Organic coagulant is generally used when a reduction in sludge generation is desired.
 Furthermore, blended organic and inorganic chemicals are often more effective than either organic or inorganic chemicals alone.
 The correct blend can often combine the advantages of using the inorganic coagulant sweep-floc mechanism with the sludge generation reduction characteristics of the organic coagulants.
 ChemTreat’s formulations are based on the following chemistries:

 Polyamine and PolyDADMAC